L-Kh-Hovhannisyan/Image-to-LaTeX/README.md

 These questions should be used to guide the data cleaning process.

 - The model performacne is not as good as I want to be, but I hope the lessons I learned from this project are useful to someone wants to tackle similar problems in the future.
+- Please, if you notice any bug, inform me by following email!

 ## Հայերեն